miguelrisero/betterpic-web-content/blog/mastering-your-look-tips-for-a-successful-headshot-session.md

 - A formal approach can give off a serious, competent, and authoritative vibe.
 You can select a suit, shirt, tie, or blouse that goes with your profession and job.

 - An approachable, relaxed appearance can be achieved by dressing casually.
-Choose clothing that fits your personality and target market, such as a sweater, t-shirt, pair of jeans, or dress.
+Choose clothing that fits your personality and target market, such as a sweater, t-shirt, a pair of jeans, or dress.

 - A creative approach can produce a dynamic, avant-garde, and expressive appearance.
 You can wear something that demonstrates your flair and creativity.